 Knowing what customers want is essential to be able to increase the conversion rate of a website and thus increase sales.
 In this sense, there are many useful tools to identify the type of content that most attracts the user’s attention, how they interact with it, what they overlook… One of the most interesting ones are the heat mapping and eye tracking: a technique that seeks to obtain useful data on user behaviour.

-Evaluate the web architecture and certain areas of it, give it a more personalised approach for the client and, in short, improve the user experience.
+Evaluate the web architecture and certain areas of it, give it a more personalized approach for the client and, in short, improve the user experience.

 But what exactly are they? ?